bxlab/qbb2020/assignments/day2-lunch/README.md

   1. the mapping file , `fly.text` (as retrieved and explained above)
   2. a c_tab file from StringTie
       * You have a file `SRP004442.stringtie.tar.gz`.
 This is found in your `~/data/results/` directory.
-      * You need to run `tar -xzf SRP004442.stringtie.tar.gz` to unpack this file
+      * You need to run `tar -xzf SRP004442.stringtie.tar.gz` to unpack this file.
+When you unpack/untar this file, it unpacks into the folder named `stringtie`
           * If this command throws an error, you should alternatively use `wget`, specifically: `wget https://bx.bio.jhu.edu/track-hubs/cmdb/t_data.ctab`
       * Then your c_tab file specifically is `~/data/results/stringtie/SRR072893/t_data.ctab`

 Your script should find the corresponding translation from the mapping file.
-If found, it should print the line from the c_tab file, replacing the `gene_id` field with the translated identifier.
+If found, it should print the line from the c_tab file, replacing the `gene_id` field with the translated identifier (**the UniProt ID**).
 If not found, it should do one of two things depending on a command line argument:

   1. Print nothing (ignore the line)